Skip to content

 If you are going to take crypto seriously, you’ll want the best cold wallet you can get your hands on.
 Ask any expert, and they’ll likely tell you that cold wallets offer the best security because they store your private keys in an offline environment.

-Because storing data online renders a wallet more vulnerable to cyber attacks, cold storage is considered to be more secure than hot storage.
-This is why cold wallets are considered the best choice in the cryptocurrency space.
+Because storing data online makes a wallet more vulnerable to cyberattacks, cold storage is considered more secure than hot storage.
+Because fund safety should be a priority for all crypto users, cold wallets are considered the best choice in the space.

 How Does a Cold Wallet Work?

-At their core, crypto coins and tokens are data.
-This data doesn’t live in your crypto wallet, it’s stored on the blockchain.
-This is, in essence, a distributed ledger.
+Crypto coins and tokens are data.
+That data doesn’t live in your crypto wallet, though.
+It’s stored on the blockchain.
 To learn about this in detail, check out our article on how cryptocurrency is actually stored.

-The way digital assets are stored means crypto wallets are not wallets in the traditional sense.
-They are more like tools for accessing the data (coins and tokens) that belong to you.
+The way digital assets are stored means crypto wallets are not traditional wallets.
+They are more like tools for accessing the data (coins and tokens) that you own.
 To function, they use a combination of cryptographic keys, one private and the other public.

 The public key represents your wallet’s address on the blockchain.
 It is what you give to people looking to send you crypto coins and tokens.

-This is why it is important to secure your private key.
-Anyone who gets their hands on it can access your crypto assets as they please.
+Securing your private key should be more than an afterthought.
+Anyone who gets their hands on it can access your crypto assets at will.
 And the world has more than its fair share of malicious actors trying to steal private keys.

 Among these are online hackers who target private keys stored online.
-So, to stop that from happening, cold storage solutions look to store your private keys offline at all times.
-Transactions are signed in an offline environment before being broadcast online.
-This ensures that hackers marauding within the network never see the keys.
+To prevent that, cold storage solutions keep your private keys offline at all times.
+Transactions are signed in an offline environment before being broadcast, keeping hackers marauding within the network from ever seeing the keys.

 It’s also important to note that all cold wallets are non-custodial wallets.
-This means that you control your private keys.
+You control your private keys.

 What Are the Different Types of Cold Wallets?

-Various crypto wallets take different approaches to cold storage, giving us different types of cold wallets.
+Various crypto wallets use different approaches to cold storage, resulting in different types of cold wallets.
 These are:

 Paper Wallets